 Now that we have the basics down, let’s see how you could use sub-calendars to organize all the information coming your way.

-You can designate a specific sub-calendar for an individual, and then give that individual access to their own sub-calendar via a customized calendar link.
+You can designate a specific sub-calendar for an individual, and then give that individual access to their own sub-calendar only.

 Here are a few examples:

 |Organize your family life by creating a sub-calendar for each member of your household: How Teamup Makes It Easy to Manage Family Life|

 |Collaborate with your team by using sub-calendars to organize various projects: How to Manage a Team Handling Multiple Projects with Teamup|